Login

 Mining falls into two categories: surface mining and underground mining.

-The type of minerals that a mining operation is trying to extract and the mining techniques they're using to extract those minerals directly informs the types of tools that miners use in their work.
+The type of minerals being extracted and the techniques used inform the tools miners use in their work.

-That being said, a basic method is always followed for both surface and underground mining.
-That method is:
+Here's a basic process for both surface and underground mining:

-1. Extraction.
-Extraction consists of digging, drilling, or blasting into the earth to extract minerals.
+1. Extraction: Digging, drilling, or blasting into the earth to extract minerals.

-2. Material handling.
-Material handling consists of sorting through materials, sending target minerals to a processing site, and sending irrelevant materials to a waste area.
+2. Material handling: Sorting through materials, sending target minerals to a processing site, and directing waste to a disposal area.

 Surface Mining Methods